decaf-dev/vaultexplorer.com/docs/filters/custom-filter.md

 ---
-sidebar_label: 'Custom filter'
+sidebar_label: "Custom filter"
 sidebar_position: 4
 title: Custom filter
 ---

 The custom filter gives you granular control over what is displayed in a view.
 The custom filter is organized into two categories: `filter groups` and `filter rules`

 -   **Filter group** - A collection of filter rules
 -   **Filter rule** - A requirement that must be met for a vault file to be displayed by a view

 ## Filter groups